 Emeline, 181 Church Street, Charleston.
-July 30 - Aug.
+Through Aug.
 30 - Artist in Residency Program with Stephanie Forbes.
 Savannah-based artist, Stephanie Forbes and her "Divine Armor" Collection.
-Featuring a range of work using textiles artifacts and hand collected oysters from the Lowcountry, Forbes' collection will kick off with a reception on July 29, from 5-8pm. at Emeline Ongoing - Located in Charleston's historic district, Emeline is a clever and thoughtfully designed retreat crafted with the curious traveler in mind.
+Featuring a range of work using textiles, artifacts and hand collected oysters from the Lowcountry.
+Ongoing - Located in Charleston's historic district, Emeline is a clever and thoughtfully designed retreat crafted with the curious traveler in mind.
 The experienced team embodies the persona of a consummate host, always focused on the vibrant days of hospitality.
 Emeline's accommodations provide a warm welcome after a busy day exploring all the notable points of interest that lie just outside its doors.
 This captivating refuge with 212 all-king bed guest rooms includes 128 luxury suites and 16 double king bed accommodations.
 Hours: reg hotel hours.
 Contact: 843/577-2644.